ClarenceYu12/Open_Source_Project/README.md

 # Tensorflow OSS Project
-This github contains an OSS group project aimed at working with the tensorflow OSS project to improve and contribute to it.
+This Github contains an OSS group project aimed at working with the tensorflow OSS project to improve and contribute to it.
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/ClarenceYu12/Open_Source_Project)

 ## Installation